Superman The Ride: Track layout

-After departing from the station, the train climbs the 208 ft-tall chain lift hill.
+After departing from the station, the train climbs the 208 ft-tall chain lift hill while the title theme from Superman: The Movie plays.
 To the left of the lift hill is the Connecticut River, which is parallel to much of the coaster.
 After reaching the top, the train drops 221 ft into a fogged headchopper tunnel.
 The ride reaches its top speed of 77 mph.
 After the train exits the tunnel, it climbs a second hill before dropping down into a 120 degree overbanked turn to the right.
 Riders then ride through cutouts of buildings and climb the third and fourth major hills.
 The third hill is where the on-ride photo is taken.
 After the fourth hill, the train drops through Superman's S shields.
 Riders crest a small hill, turning right into a clockwise helix, known as the spaghetti bowl.
 It then jumps over a bunny hill into a counter-clockwise helix.
 The train makes a right turn drop into a fogged tunnel followed by three bunny hills before banking right into the station.